darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 The parameters in this tab will only rarely require adjustment.

 target black luminance
-: The destination parameters set the target luminance values used to remap the tones through filmic rgb.
+: The destination parameters set the target luminance values used to remap the tones through _filmic rgb_.
 The default parameters will work 99% of the time, the remaining 1% being when you output in linear RGB space (REC709, REC2020) for media handling log-encoded data.
 These settings should therefore be used with caution because darktable does not allow separate pipelines for display preview and file output.

 : The target black luminance parameter sets the ground-level black of the target medium.
 By default it is set to the minimum non-zero value that can be encoded by the available number of bits in the ouput color space.
 Reducing it to zero means that some non-zero luminences will be mapped to `0` in the output, potentially losing some detail in the very darkest parts of the shadows.
 Increasing this slider will produce raised, faded blacks that can provide something of a "retro" look.

 target middle-grey
-: This is the middle-grey of the output medium that is used as a target for the filmic rgb S curve central node.
+: This is the middle-grey of the output medium that is used as a target for the _filmic rgb_ S curve central node.
 On gamma corrected media, the actual grey is computed with the gamma correction (middle-grey^(1/gamma)), so a middle-grey parameter of 18% with a gamma of 2.2 gives an actual middle-grey target of 45.87%.

 target white luminance
 : This parameter allows you to set the ceiling level white of the target medium.
 Set it lower than 100% if you want dampened, muted whites to achieve a retro look.

-: To avoid double-ups and washed pictures, filmic rgb applies a “gamma” compression reverting the output ICC gamma correction, so the middle-grey is correctly remapped at the end.
+: To avoid double-ups and washed pictures, _filmic rgb_ applies a “gamma” compression reverting the output ICC gamma correction, so the middle-grey is correctly remapped at the end.
 To remove this compression, set the destination power factor to 1.0 and the middle-grey destination to 45%.

 ## options

 color science
-: This setting defaults to _v4 (2020)_ for new images, and defines the algorithms used by the filmic rgb module (such as the extreme luminance desaturation strategy).
-To revert to the behaviour of previous versions of filmic, set this parmaeter to _v3 (2019)_.
-If you have previously made edits to an image using older versions of filmic, this will already be set to _v3 (2019)_ in order to provide backward compatibility for those edits.
+: This setting defaults to _v4 (2020)_ for new images, and defines the algorithms used by the _filmic rgb_ module (such as the extreme luminance desaturation strategy).
+To revert to the behaviour of previous versions of _filmic rgb_, set this parmaeter to _v3 (2019)_.
+If you have previously made edits to an image using older versions of _filmic rgb_, this will already be set to _v3 (2019)_ in order to provide backward compatibility for those edits.

 preserve chrominance
-: Define how the chrominance should be handled by filmic rgb -- either not at all, or using one of the three provided norms.
+: Define how the chrominance should be handled by _filmic rgb_ -- either not at all, or using one of the three provided norms.

 : When applying the S-curve transformation independently on each color, the proportions of the colors are modified, which modifies the properties of the underlying spectrum, and ultimately the chrominance of the image.
 This is what happens if you choose "no" in the preserve chrominance parameter.
 This value may yield seemingly “better” results than the other values, but it may negatively impact later parts of the pipeline, when it comes to global saturation, for example.

 : The other values of this parameter all work in a similar way.
-Instead of applying the S-curve to the channels R, G and B independently, filmic rgb uses a norm (N), divides all the three components by that norm, and applies the S-curve to N. This way, the relationship between the channels is preserved.
+Instead of applying the S-curve to the channels R, G and B independently, _filmic rgb_ uses a norm (N), divides all the three components by that norm, and applies the S-curve to N. This way, the relationship between the channels is preserved.

 : The different values of the preserve chrominance parameter indicate which norm is used (the value used for N):

-: - _max RGB_ is the maximum value of the three channels R, G and B. This is the same behaviour as the previous version of the filmic module.
+: - _max RGB_ is the maximum value of the three channels R, G and B. This is the same behaviour as the previous version of the _filmic rgb_ module.
 It tends to darken the blues, especially skies, and to yield halos/fringes, especially if some channels are clipped.

 : - _luminance Y_ is a linear combination of the three channels R, G and B. It tends to darken and increase local contrast in the reds.